Here’s How to Meet all the Disney Princesses at Epcot

 Related: Meet Snow White at Disney World

-After Snow White, we’ll skip over a few countries to the Morocco Pavilion.
+After Snow White, we’ll skip a few countries to the Morocco Pavilion.
 Jasmine from Aladdin meets toward the back of the pavilion inside Lamps of Wonder.

 Jasmine loves to tell guests about her adventures with Aladdin on their magic carpet rides.
 She’ll probably talk about how it’s a whole new world.